-You’ll live in a very recently traditional student accommodation in the heart of Honolulu.
+You’ll live in newly constructed, purpose-built student accommodation in the heart of Honolulu: Waikiki Vista.
 Waikiki Vista offers a perfect location for students studying at Hawai’i Pacific University.
 Within a 5 mile radius of Waikiki Vista you can easily access Waikiki Beach area, downtown Honolulu, fantastic parks/hiking trails, and more!

 Students are automatically placed in a double.
 If you wish to have a single let your program coordinator know!

 - Shared bedroom, though single rooms are available for an extra fee.